Advanced-Programming-1401/Eighth-Assignment-Steam/README.md

 ### 6. **Provide a backup of the database you created**
 - There are multiple ways to back up your database based on the DBMS you're using.
 - In PostgreSQL for example, you can use pgAdmin to right-click on your database and choose the Backup option to save a copy of your database.
-- Place the backup file in the `Database Backup` folder of the project.
+- Place the backup file in the project's `Database Backup` folder.

 #### 7. Commit your changes and push your commits to your fork on GitHub.
 Create a pull request (assigned to your mentor) to merge your changes to the main branch of your fork on GitHub.